vvlooking/research-impact/website/data-cleaning-openrefine.md

 ```

 ## Normalize Author Names
-Add a column based on the `AU` column and name it "AI_key".
+Add a column based on the `AU` column and name it "AU_key".
 Select "Edit cells," then "Transform."
 Add the following script:
 ```r
 join(
   forEach(